redeyes/redeyes/README.md

 October 12, 2010.
 The date of the first commit to the [BlueEyes repository](http://github.com/jdegoes/blueeyes).

-I was just discovering functional programming (in fact, 4 years later, I am *still* discovering functional programming!).
+I was just discovering functional programming.

+In fact, 4 years later, I am *still* discovering functional programming!

-On the bright side, I had already picked up good habits over the years, including preferring immutable data structures, eschewing void-returning functions, mandating all `if` statements have corresponding `else` branches, and so on.
+Fortunately, even back then I had picked up some good habits over the years, including preferring immutable data structures, eschewing void-accepting and void-returning functions, mandating all `if` statements have corresponding `else` branches, and so on.

+At the time, I was working for SocialMedia.com, a rich media adtech company with an API-driven ad server.

+We had a *lot* of web APIs to build.

-I disliked all the web frameworks out there because they made life so complicated.
-They were stateful.
+I disliked all the web frameworks I knew about, because they made life complicated.
+They were very stateful and mutable, making them hard to reason about.
 They assumed you wanted to print HTML on the server-side.
-They used lots of mutable data structures.
-And for most of them, dynamic typing in one form or another (e.g. templates) meant that a lot of things could go wrong at runtime.
+And most used dynamic typing in some part of the stack (e.g. templates), which meant a lot of things could go wrong at runtime.

 For my day job, I wanted a super simple, high-performance means of *rapidly* and *safely* creating HTTP services.